List of Buffy the Vampire Slayer characters: Oz

-Oz is a brilliant (yet generally unmotivated) student, and part-time rock guitarist.
-He is Willow's first and only boyfriend, and an active member of Buffy's inner circle, despite the fact that he has recently become a werewolf.
+Daniel "Oz" Osbourne is a brilliant yet generally unmotivated student and part-time rock guitarist.
+He is Willow's first and only boyfriend and an active member of Buffy's inner circle, despite the fact that he has recently become a werewolf.
 Portrayed as taciturn and unflappable, the contrast between his outward coolness and his violent animal episodes is an example of the show's efforts to subvert usual character expectations, as well as to display double-personalities (like Angel/Angelus).
 As an unusual side-note, the actor Seth Green went on to co-design and supervise the creation of the acclaimed line of Buffy the Vampire Slayer action figures.